 4.2.1.
-Correlations between the Intensities of Electrons and Protons
+Correlations Between the Intensities of Electrons and Protons

-The correlations between the peak intensities of deka-MeV protons and nearrelativistic electrons are found to be strong.
-We exclude an observational artifact through a contamination of the electron channels by protons, because the electron intensities came from the deflected electron channels of ACE/EPAM.
+The correlations between the peak intensities of deka-MeV protons and near-relativistic electrons are found to be strong.
+We excluded an observational artefact through contamination of the electron channels by protons because the electron intensities came from the deflected electron channels of ACE/EPAM.
 Correlation coefficients $\rho \simeq 0.9$ were reported (Daibog et al., 1989) between the fluences of energetic electrons (0.07 MeV, 0.5 MeV) and protons above 25 MeV.
-Posner (2007) compared the initial rise of near-relativistic electrons and deka-MeV protons, and showed that the e-folding rise times of the two populations were closely related.
+Posner (2007) compared the initial rise of near-relativistic electrons and deka-MeV protons and showed that the e-folding rise times of the two populations were closely related.
 The intensity correlation found in the present study is hence in line with earlier reports.
 These observations suggest that electrons and protons detected in space have a common history of acceleration and transport.

 4.2.2.
-Escaping vs. Confined Flare-accelerated Particles
+Escaping vs. Confined Flare-Accelerated Particles

-All SEP events considered here are accompanied by electron acceleration in the flaring active region to near-relativistic energies, revealed by their gyrosynchrotron emission.
-The simultaneous presence of type III bursts shows that a fraction of the flare-accelerated electrons has in most cases access to the interplanetary space along open magnetic field lines.
-We expect that this is also a valid conclusion for flare-accelerated protons, although we have no observational proof.
+All SEP events considered here were accompanied by electron acceleration in the flaring active region to near-relativistic energies, revealed by their gyro-synchrotron emission.
+The simultaneous presence of type III bursts shows that a fraction of the flare-accelerated electrons in most cases has access to the interplanetary space along open magnetic-field lines.
+We expect that this is a valid conclusion for flare-accelerated protons as well, although we have no observational proof.
 The reason is twofold: first, because of the correlation between electron and proton intensities discussed above.
 Second, judging from the type III bursts, the electron acceleration region is either magnetically connected to open field lines in the high corona (cf. the scenario of Masson et al., 2012), or else the electrons can scatter onto neighbouring open field lines.
-Unless accelerated at a remote place, the protons should therefore also be able to get access to open field lines.
-So we conclude that protons accelerated in the flaring active region likely have access to interplanetary space in the majority of the SEP events considered here.
-Those SEP events where observations point to the confinement of flare-accelerated particles, and which need a different accelerator, had peak intensities of at least an order of magnitude below the strongest SEP events of our sample.
+Unless accelerated at a remote place, the protons accelerated in the flaring active region most likely have access to interplanetary space in most of the SEP events considered here.
+SEP events where observations indicate a confinement of flare-accelerated particles, and which need a different accelerator, had peak intensities of at least an order of magnitude lower than the strongest SEP events of our sample.

 4.2.3.
-Correlations between the Quantities Characterising Solar Activity
+Correlations Between the Quantities Characterising Solar Activity

-One of the problems with the interpretation of statistical relationships between solar activity and SEPs is the interdependence of the different quantities used to characterise the solar activity.
+One of the problems with interpreting statistical relationships between solar activity and SEPs is the interdependence of the different quantities used to characterise the solar activity.
 The notion of the Big Flare Syndrome (Kahler, 1982) expresses this and emphasises the need to be cautious when translating correlations into physical relationships.

 It is now well known that the acceleration of CMEs is closely related in time with the evolution of thermal energy release in the associated flare (Zhang et al., 2004; Bein et al., 2012), suggesting a relationship between the CME speed and the peak flux or fluence of the SXR burst.
-A close relationship between thermal and non thermal energy release during a flare was also revealed earlier by the similarity of the SXR flux time profile during the rise phase of the burst and the fluence of the microwave (Neupert, 1968) and hard X-ray burst (Dennis and Zarro, 1993) - a phenomenon known as the Neupert effect.
+A close relationship between thermal and non-thermal energy release during a flare was also revealed earlier by the similarity of the SXR flux time profile during the rise phase of the burst and the fluence of the microwave (Neupert, 1968) and hard X-ray burst (Dennis and Zarro, 1993) - a phenomenon known as the Neupert effect.
 Krucker and Benz (2000) demonstrated a close relationship between the peak fluxes or peak luminosities in microwaves and SXRs.
 These interdependencies are clearly present in the activity accompanying the SEP events studied here.

 4.2.4.
-Correlation between SEP Intensities and Solar Activity
+Correlation Between SEP Intensities and Solar Activity